magento/magento-cloud-components/README.md

 Magento Cloud Components is a Magento module, designed to extend core functionality to operate best in Cloud.
 This module contains Cloud-specific functionality for use with the [ECE-Tools](https://github.com/magento/ece-tools) package.

 ## Contributing to Magento Cloud Components Code Base
 You can submit issues and pull requests to extend functionality or fix potential bugs.
-Improvements to Magento Cloud Components can include any development experience improvements, optimizations for deployment process, etc. If you find a bug or have a new suggestion, let us know by creating a Github issue.
+Improvements to Magento Cloud Components can include work such as improving the developer experience or optimizing the deployment process.
+If you find a bug or have a suggestion, let us know by creating a Github issue.

 *Please note:* this repository is not an official support channel.
 To get project-specific help, please create support ticket through [Support Portal](https://support.magento.com).
 Support-related issues will be closed with the request to open a support ticket.